 Can Cavities Be Healed Naturally?

 If you get a cavity, is it possible that it will heal on its own?
-Some people think that healing cavities naturally is a hoax.
-And while there’s no magic pill you can take that will regrow your teeth and make them glow white like runway lights, there is scientifically-backed research out there that shows it’s possible to heal some cavities naturally.
+While there’s no magic pill you can take that will regrow your teeth and make them glow white like runway lights, there is scientifically backed research out there that shows it’s possible to remineralize teeth and fight cavities naturally.

-The first thing you need to do is what your mom has been telling you your whole life; stop eating so much sugar.
+The first thing you need to do is follow the advice you've heard your whole life; stop eating so much sugar.
 Sugar not only feeds oral bacteria, but it literally decalcifies and demineralizes your teeth.

-That means the first thing you have to do if you want any chance of healing your cavities is to stay away from your favorite sodas, candies, and cakes.
+That means the first thing you have to do if you want any chance of healing your cavities is to stay away from your favorite sodas, candies, and cakes, especially if you're in the habit of consuming them between meals.
 When you eliminate soda from your diet, the best drinks for your teeth are water, low sugar vegetable juices, and milk.

 Also, make a point to eat plenty of foods loaded with vitamins and minerals, and avoid fast food and overly processed foods like the plague.
 The vitamins you want to be sure you get enough of are vitamins A, D, E and K.

-Next, you can dump your fluoride toothpaste and start using mineral toothpaste.
-Yes, mineral toothpaste can be expensive, but there are ways to make your own (more on this later).
+You can also use a toothpaste which is enhanced with certain minerals.
+These can be expensive to buy, but there are ways to make your own (more on this later).

-Oil pulling is another helpful method for reversing cavities.
-Simply swish oil in your mouth for 20 minutes every morning during your normal morning routine.
+Oil pulling could be another helpful method for reversing cavities.
+This holistic remedy involves swishing oil in your mouth for 20 minutes every morning during your normal morning routine.
 Yes, 20 minutes is a long time, so if you can’t make it the full twenty, start smaller and build up.
-Most people recommend using coconut oil or MCT oil for oil pulling.
+Most people recommend using coconut oil or MCT oil for this practice.

-Watch this video for a bit more on oil pulling:
+Watch this video for a bit more on how to do it:

 This will not only benefit your teeth, but it has also been proven to treat things like headaches and diabetes.
 Once you’re done, spit your oil in the trash instead of in your sink so you don’t clog your drains.
 Then rinse your mouth out with salt water for an extra kick of antimicrobial properties.
-Finally, brush your teeth as normal.
+We have a whole article about oil pulling if this is something that interests you.
+Finally, brush your teeth and floss following these guidelines.

 Is it possible to reverse tooth decay?